-If you use the Income Report to pay associates, you will want to know that each associate has been allocated the correct amounts from the invoices.
+If you use the Income Report to pay associates, you will want to know that each associate has been allocated the correct amounts from the paid invoices.

 Complete Separate Treatments